namtel-hp/roesena-app/doc/data-structure.md

 }
 ```

+- `_id` is the unique id in the database for the article
+- `date` stores the date when the article was created
 - `title` contains the title of the article
 - `content` is the text content of the article
 - `images` contains the array of image ids that belong to this article